 Remove shark nets and drumlines

-In Australia shark control programs have been established in NSW, Queensland and most recently Western Australia with a desired aim of protecting ocean users.
+In Australia shark control programs have been established in NSW and Queensland with a desired aim of protecting ocean users.
 HSI has campaigned against these programs for many years, as we believe they are an unscientific and outdated method of protecting ocean users.
+Not only do shark nets and drumlines kill thousands of endangered marine species, they are also ineffective at protecting the public.
+In fact, in NSW 65% of shark bites occur at netted beaches.
+HSI recently submitted a scientific nomination for the NSW and Queensland Shark Control Programs to be listed as a Key Threatening Process under the Federal EPBC Act.
 Find out more about our campaign and how you can help here

 Ban the sale, trade & possession of shark fins